andrei-stoica26/henna/README.md

 ![](man/figures/correlation_plot.png)

+### densityPlot

-- `densityPlot`: Create a density plot for a set of points, optionally displaying segements between each point and its nearest neighbor.
+This function creates a density plot for a set of points, optionally displaying segements between each point and its nearest neighbor.
+We use expression data from the HBP dataset, subjected to a distance matrix calculation and subsequent MDS reduction in order to generate the coordinates of the points:

 ![](man/figures/density_plot.png)